RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Frequently-Asked-Questions.md

 Meanwhile, taking a look at the list of [answered questions](https://github.com/sqlitebrowser/sqlitebrowser/issues?q=is%3Aclosed+is%3Aissue+label%3Aquestion) could solve your doubt.
 Otherwise, you could ask a [new question](https://github.com/sqlitebrowser/sqlitebrowser/issues/new?assignees=&labels=&template=Question.md&title=) to our community.

 # How do I copy/duplicate a table and its contents?
+Paste the following into the ExecuteSQL tab, changing Destination and Source to match the relevant tables.
 `INSERT INTO Destination SELECT * FROM Source;`